(816) 421-5200

 Federal Criminal Defense

-The severe and detrimental impact on one’s life after simply being accused of a federal crime (let alone being convicted) cannot be understated.
+The severe and detrimental impact on one’s life after simply being accused of a Federal crime (let alone being convicted) cannot be understated.
 Penalties for breaking Federal law virtually always result in imprisonment, and in some cases, even capital punishment.
 We value our freedom so highly, but often inexperienced Federal criminal defense attorneys overlook the fact that in Federal court, most every potential conviction also exposes the defendant to fees and forfeitures, the types of financial penalties which imprison people long after they’re released from custody.
 So, beyond the repercussions against your freedom, an indictment is a mark against your name that can negatively impact your personal life, career and finances.

 Federal law applies to each and every one of the 50 states